 3.2.1.
-KSU MPFD Design and Evaluation Activities (Prior to Start of HT MPFD Project)
+Prior KSU MPFD Design and Evaluation Activities

-Initial development of prototype KSU MPFD designs began at KSU using large (~25 mm x 25 mm) alumina substrates with deposited electrical contacts (Figure 6).
-Evaluations for depositing neutron reactive materials explored various methods, including boron with physical vapor deposition, uranyl nitrate solution with an eyedropper, and uranium and thorium coatings using electrolysis.
+Initial development of prototype KSU MPFD designs began in the early 2000's at KSU using large (~25 mm x 25 mm) alumina substrates with deposited electrical contacts (Figure 6).
+9 through 14 Evaluations for depositing neutron reactive materials explored various methods, including boron with physical vapor deposition, uranyl nitrate solution with an eyedropper, and uranium and thorium coatings using electrolysis.
 After the neutron reactive material was applied, the detector substrates were bonded together using epoxy in an argon atmosphere.
-The first KSU MPFD prototypes were tested in a neutron beam at the KSU TRIGA research reactor with successful results.
+Initial KSU MPFD prototypes were tested in a neutron beam at the KSU TRIGA research reactor with successful results.
 However, it was recognized that the manufacturing process was not ideal to produce detectors for in-core applications